martinpoljak/linux-ec2/README.md

 ...unpack it, upload it to [S3][6] and register it as your own private AMI.
 Be warn, they are small for download but 8 GB big unpacked.

+The `i386` version builds fully functional but full kernel.
+If someone is able to provide me the minimal EC2 configuration for i386 platform, let's do it.
+The `x64` version builds kernel with at EC2 usable modules only, but maintains some modules which probably can be removed from the build too.

 Contributing